prajapati54raju/prajapati54raju/README.md

 ### Hi there 👋
+This is Raju Prajapati
+CEO & Founder AgriVision4U.
+We are working for the development of Agriculture.
 <!--
 **prajapati54raju/prajapati54raju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.